msk2k01/Powershell-Tools/README.md

 * The script will not run if an external drive (whose friendly name matches `$ExternalCopyName`) is not detected, even if the comparison to make does not utilize it.
 This is intentional and serves as a reminder to back up the data being operated on.
 * using `throw` to produce terminating errors (as opposed to `Write-Error`, which throws non-terminating errors)
 * Logging all comparisons made in a text file

-## turnTheseIntoALAC
-This script finds each FLAC or WAV file in a folder and converts them to ALAC with ffmpeg.

 # Usage
 I've tried writing these scripts such that most specific folder and file paths are easily user-defined through parameters.
 However I have not yet tested them on other people's computers, or with different folder structures.
 Default parameter values are set based on how my personal computer is set up, so others interested in using these scripts may want to change those defaults to something more useful to them.